Jonathan2251/lbd/source/backendstructure.rst

 or RM=Reloc::Static when user compiling with position-independent code mode through command ``llc -relocation-model=pic`` or ``llc`` (default relocation mode is static).
-Recall there are two addressing mode in system program book, one is PIC mode, the other is absolute addressing mode.
+Recall there are two addressing mode for global variable in system program book, one is PIC mode, the other is absolute addressing mode.
 MC stands for Machine Code.

 .. rubric:: Register function of MC instruction info